Search

 Doors

-Draught proofing will primarily need to be done to external doors only, unless there is significant temperature variation amongst internal rooms.
-Similarly, fire doors or doors of special historical/heritage value shouldn’t be draught proofed.
-For suitable doors you can:
+Draught proofing is usually for external doors only.
+You may wish to draft proof between internal doors where there is significant difference in temperature variation between rooms.
+Fire doors or doors of special historical/heritage value shouldn’t be draught proofed.

-• Draught proof around the door edge using fit foam, brush or wiper strips.
+- Draught proof around the door edge using fit foam, brush, or wiper strips.

-• Draught proof around the letterbox using a flap or brush.
+- Draught proof around the letterbox using a flap or brush.

-• Insulate the door itself- a thin layer of suitable insulation material can be added to the doors panels.
+- Insulate the door itself.
+A thin layer of suitable insulation material can be added to the door’s panels.

-• Cover keyholes with purpose made covers.
+- Cover keyholes with purpose made covers.

 Loft hatches